Itzdlg/Timelapse/.github/README.md

 # Timelapse

-Timelapse is an abstraction and plugin, similar to the Hypixel Replay System, that will record certain areas or players, under certain conditions, then send the events back to staff members or players with permission to review recordings.
+Timelapse is an abstraction and plugin, acting similarly to the Hypixel Replay System, that will record certain areas or players, under certain conditions, then send the events back to staff members or players with permission to review recordings.

 Currently, the project is still under development.
 The plugin will be released once a working Spigot plugin has been developed, along with the abstraction in the `common` module.